collective/lineage.registry/README.rst

 Restrictions
 ============

-Theres no editing UI for now.
+Theres no editing UI.
+Look for `lineage.controlpanels <https://pypi.org/project/lineage.controlpanels/>`_ to modify values in the registry.

 Installation
 ============